Elizabeth "McAllistair" doesn't advertise her vampiric nature, but she doesn't go to any particular lengths to disguise it either.

 Normally, that would be the end of things.
 However, while she had been reduced to a feral existence of madness she was tagged by a mage named Matthias Trent.
 When she was slain, her essence was captured and placed into a new human body that the mage had created.
 Much to her dismay, Beth found herself bound into slavery again after so many years.
 This persisted for about two years until she was finally able to contact Rex and make a miraculous return.
 However, Rex had moved on with life after her death and was involved with another woman by the name of Vip, who is the leader of Cerberus Tactical Solutions.
 Despite that, Beth still asked him to help her escape the clutches of Matthias who was hunted down by Rex and Vip and killed.
 When it seemed that Rex intended to stay with Vip instead of returning to her, Beth acted rashly and set out to become a vampire once again rather than face existence as a human without Rex at her side.

 After a while, Elizabeth decided to let Rex go and sort out his confused feelings for both her and Vip, but for other reasons as well.
-Conversing with her new sire has caused her to re-evaluate her existence and she has been trying to put her lust for power behind her and turn over a new leaf by trying to become more “good” and forsake her darker nature.
-To do this, she has been attempting to be selfless when possible, but at this point in her existence she's become somewhat disillusioned and she could just as easily swing back towards evil with the right push.
+Conversing with her new sire has caused her to re-evaluate her existence and she has been trying to put her lust for power behind her and turn over a new leaf by trying to become a better person, but at this point in her existence she's become pretty disillusioned and she could just as easily swing back towards evil with the right push.
 After asking Rex if he wanted her to wait for him to figure things out, he told her he didn’t and she had since moved on to being with a man who she felt may have needed her help even more than Rex did – Zarek Nightwood.
 Zarek had begun to teach her magic, but after a time she couldn't hold herself to be bound into a relationship again so soon after things went south with Rex, but Zarek also vanished mysteriously around this time and though she searched for him, she was soon doing her own thing once again.

 After remaining on her own in Vibora Bay for a time, she met Ferik one night as he was bringing grief down on the heads of some of Vladic's gang that she had been hunting.
 Curious about the bold man, she stuck around to watch his actions for a time before revealing herself and cautiously approaching him.
 Beth found it very intriguing that Ferik seemed to share many similarities with Rex, and in fact even knew him.
-The two hit it off almost immediately and after a few encounters with each other have entered into a somewhat casual relationship, which seemed to be deepening quickly.
-During their encounters together, Beth has discovered that superhuman blood seems to suffice as a substitute for vampire blood.
+The two hit it off almost immediately and after a few encounters with each other entered into a somewhat casual relationship.
 However, things rapidly came to a head with Ferik adopting a daughter and seeming intent on taking on a life far more normal than anything Beth had experienced since her human days.
 Eventually, she decided that life wasn't for her and she slipped away quietly to let them live their lives in peace.

 It was one night in Millennium City, where she had moved with Ferik, when she picked up a familiar scent from over a year before... that of Zarek Nightwood.
-Having thought he had disappeared and was possibly dead, she pursued the scent and found him once again.
-Perhaps now her heart was prepared to truly love again, but that idea was once again complicated when it turned out Zarek was suffering from amnesia after his disappearance.
+Having thought he had disappeared and was possibly dead, she pursued the scent and found him once again, but things were once again complicated when it turned out Zarek was suffering from amnesia after his disappearance.
 His brother, Tristian, figured his memories would return on their own; and with a little time, they did.
 From what Beth was told by Tristian, Zarek had awakened a being known as The Faceless One, and that it was now hunting him in order to further its own power.
 With that threat looming in the background, Parting Shot and his band of hunters managed to track Beth down and capture her.
-Bringing her to a remote location outside of Vibora Bay, she was tortured for a day until Zarek and The Etoile Wanderer found and rescued her, killing Parting Shot and his men in the process.
+Bringing her to a remote location outside of Vibora Bay, she was tortured for a day until Zarek and The Etoile Wanderer found and freed her, killing Parting Shot and his men in the process.
 They brought her a potion that Tristian had brewed to cleanse the toxin from her body, at last, and it seems she is finally free of Parting Shot and his machinations against her.

-Meanwhile, Matthias had hired a supervillain known as Arcanum. to capture two of Beth's friends, The Etoile Wanderer and Tarot, in an attempt to use them as bargaining chips to obtain Beth.
+Meanwhile, Matthias had hired a supervillain known as Arcanum to capture two of Beth's acquaintances; The Etoile Wanderer and Tarot, in an attempt to use them as bargaining chips to obtain Beth.
 Matthias confronted Tristian outside the Nightwood mansion in Vibora Bay, but Tristian refused his attempts at negotiation and defeated Matthias.
-However, from what Matthias had said, Tristian was able to discern that the soul-stealing mage's reliquary was Beth herself; somehow Matthias had cleaved his soul to hers when she had been in his possession.
+However, from what Matthias had said, Tristian was able to discern that the soul-stealing mage's phylactery was Beth herself; somehow Matthias had cleaved his soul to hers when she had been in his possession.
 The Etoile Wanderer and Tarot were freed from Matthias' grasp, although Tarot remained unknowingly tagged.
 A final confrontation eventually came to pass and Matthias was killed permanently once Tristian agonizingly severed his soul from Beth's.
 Matthias was greatly weakened by the process, and with the help of Caliban and Tristian keeping him distracted, Beth was able to recover from the ordeal first.
-Swooping in on him, she grabbed him by the head and proceeded to use her blood kinesis to painfully force the blood out of his body so she could absorb it, killing him permanently.
+Swooping in on him, she grabbed him by the head and squeezed with so much supernatural strength so as to painfully force the blood out of his body and crush his skull, killing him permanently.

 Being a vampire, Black Corsair has considerable telepathic ability.
-She can use this to communicate (over long distances in the case of her familiar), or even manipulate the release of hormones in the human brain.
+She can use this to communicate (over long distances in the case of her familiar).
 She’s not big on hypnosis or mind domination, though she can do it.
 Eye contact with the subject increases the strength of the communication, hypnosis, or mind domination.

 A highly unusual gift for a vampire, Elizabeth has some limited pyrokinesis and is able to create flames that will engulf a target with the snap of her fingers.
 This requires considerable energy, however and is used relatively sparingly.